hello-robot/stretch_install/docs/robot_install.md

 cd ~/
 git clone https://github.com/hello-robot/stretch_install
 cd stretch_install
+git pull
 ./stretch_new_robot_install.sh
 ```

-This script can take 20-30 minutes to complete.
+Once the script has started, it will ask you for your robot's serial numbers, Y/N confirmation, and the password.
+Then, the script will take 20-30 minutes to complete.
 Once it finishes, reboot your robot.

 Finally, execute the following to confirm the new robot install was set up successfully.